Tomires/thesis-masters/technology.md

 SDK incompatibilities have long been a large issue in VR development, however the release of version 1.0 of Khronos Group's OpenXR at SIGGRAPH 2019 conference held in July 2019 signifies a leap in this area by offering standardized APIs for all HMDs.
 The specification is supported by all major VR/AR HMD vendors, as well as other stakeholders in the technology space.[12]

-Since we use Unity, we have access to a large number of libraries written for .NET ecosystem.
+Since we use Unity, we have access to a large number of libraries written for the .NET ecosystem.
 In our project we utilize a REST client[13] that allows us to effortlessly interface with Manager's APIs, as well as an adapted version of SQLite-net called SQLite4Unity3d.[14]
 SQLite, a file-based relational database based on SQL language, is used client-side to store dataset metadata.[15]
 The aforementioned library was chosen for its support of LINQ, a feature included in modern versions of .NET Framework that allows for easy querying of composite data types.[16]

 1. (fielding) https://dl.acm.org/citation.cfm?id=932295
 2. (flask) https://palletsprojects.com/p/flask/